85rhrl/PP1/README.md

 - __Home Page__
     - The user is greeted with a Welcome message on top of a Taco dish hero image, below this welcome message there is a "Book a Table" button.
     - Below the hero image, the user finds the menu cards for Tacos, Drinks and Desserts.
 This straight to the point approach was taken to improve user experience.
-    - The menu cards are written both in Spanish and English so there is no confussion.
+    - The menu cards are written both in Spanish and English for clarity.
     - Background music can be played using the audio player near the bottom of the Home Page.
 By default the music is stopped as it is considered Best Practice.

     ![Home Page](docs/images/03-hero-menu-bg.png)